 Architects: Randić & Turato / Saša Randić and Idis Turato

 Project Team: Leora Dražul, Marko Derenčinović, Zvonimir Sabljak (site supervision)

 Photographs: Robert Leš

-Elementary school “Fran Krsto Frankopan” in the city of Krk is situated on north-east corner of the medieval town.
+From the architect.
+Elementary school "Fran Krsto Frankopan" in the city of Krk is situated on north-east corner of the medieval town.

 Decision to locate the school within the medieval city was intensly discussed within the community and the city council.
 The central issue of the discussion was of course the dilema where to locate the building: within the city center, on the site of the existing school where everyone was used to have the school, or in the outskirts, where the school would have a larger area and better accessibility, but it lacked the specific character of the existing location.
 Finally, the decision to position the school was followed with an invited competition, where the whole community has participated in the choice of the project.
 This project is a winning entry from this competition.

 Scale of the intervention in proportion to the size of the town made it an urban project.

 First important element was the relation to the city wall.
 The idea of replacing the existing school with the new one was in part generated by the Monument Protection Department, that wanted to change the existing skyline of the city dominated by the late 19th century school building.
 At the same, construction of the new school has enabled archeological research and reconstruction of the city wall.